 First, let me start with that 3 weeks in Morocco are not enough!
-However, if it’s well planned a 3 weeks Morocco trip itinerary will take you to the highlights of this crazy country.
+However, if it’s well planned a 3 week Morocco trip itinerary will take you to the highlights of this fascinating country.

 Morocco, I believe is a place like no other, so colorful, so beautiful, so crazy, so diverse…

-Denis and Edita stayed just for 10 or 11 days and after that, I was on my own again (I released the beast – that’s how my brother is joking with me).
-For the time being with them, I’ve made a plan for our trip, where to go, how long to stay, etc. Ever since they left and I was just by myself again, my plans started changing every 5 minutes.
+Denis and Edita stayed for about 10 or 11 days.
+After that, I was on my own again (I released the beast – that’s how my brother is joking with me).
+For the time being with them, I’ve made a plan for our trip, where to go, how long to stay, etc. Ever since they left and I was just on my own again, my plans started changing every 5 minutes.

-So, my first 3 weeks Morocco trip itinerary was planned as follow:
+So, my first 3 weeks Morocco trip itinerary was planned as follows:

 Marrakech – Taghazout – Essaouira – Marrakech – 3 days Sahara trip – Marrakech – Toubkal – Marrakech – Casablanca – Rabat – Chefchaouene – Fes